 Glaive.
 Melee Weapon Attack: +5 to hit, reach 10 ft., one target.
 Hit: (1d10 + 3) slashing damage.
 If the target is a creature other than an undead or a construct, it must succeed on a DC 12 Constitution saving throw or lose 5 (1d10) hit points at the start of each of its turns due to an infernal wound.
 Each time the devil hits the wounded target with this attack, the damage dealt by the wound increases by 5 (1d10).
 Any creature can take an action to stanch the wound with a successful DC 12 Wisdom (Medicine) check.
 The wound also closes if the target receives magical healing.

-This has the feeling of an effect of that could snowball really fast if you start missing those Con checks, or if everyone is too hard pressed to do Medicine/Heals.
+This effect can snowball really quickly if you start missing those Con checks, or if everyone is too hard pressed to do Medicine/Heals.
 (Especially if you’re fighting multiple bearded devils!)
 If you’re a frontline fighter you probably aren’t in too much trouble, but anybody else could go down fast.
 Fear the Beard!

 Erinyes.
 Okay, so maybe it’s a little on the nose to have our one humanoid looking Devil dressed like she’s on her way to a BDSM dungeon.
 Might have felt a little less like low-hanging fruit if there was a male-presenting Erinyes as well?
 I mean these are devils, you can justify them doing sneaky shapechanging all day long.
 And the Rope of Entanglement gave me a chuckle.
 I thought of Wonder Woman, and her creator, William Moulton Marston, who had some very interesting “proclivities” shall we say.
 Anyway, D&D has changed over the years, and the audience has changed with it… but the erinyes makes me suspect that the core audience is still more or less the same.